Altinity/terraform-provider-altinitycloud/docs/resources/env_aws.md

 ### Optional

+- `allow_delete_while_disconnected` (Boolean) Set to `true` to allow deletion of the environment while it is disconnected from the cloud connect.
+If the the environment is not connected during the deletion process you will end up in a delete timeout (default `false`).
 - `cloud_connect` (Boolean) `true` indicates that cloud resources are to be managed via altinity/cloud-connect and `false` means direct management (default `true`). **[IMMUTABLE]**
 - `custom_domain` (String) Custom domain.